SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/GQI/Extensions/API_Reference/GQIArgument.md

 uid: GQI_GQIArgument
 ---

-# GQIArgument Class
+# GQIArgument class

 ## Definition

-Namespace: `Skyline.DataMiner.Analytics.GenericInterface`
+- Namespace: `Skyline.DataMiner.Analytics.GenericInterface`
-Assembly: `SLAnalyticsTypes.dll`
+- Assembly: `SLAnalyticsTypes.dll`

-Provides the base class of an argument for a user defined data source or operator.
+Provides the base class of an argument for a user-defined data source or operator.

 ## Derived types